Chinese Car Brands

 Kingstar Logo

-Kingstar Vehicle Company Limited is a manufacturer of electric cars, pickup trucks, SUVs, minivans, trucks, buses and vans.
-The company has been in existence since 2004 and is focused on exporting vehicles to other countries.
-The company’s assembly lines are located both in China and abroad, where Kingstar supplies kits.
+Kingstar Vehicle Company Limited manufactures electric cars, pickup trucks, SUVs, minivans, buses, and vans.
+The company has existed since 2004 and is focused on exporting vehicles to other countries.
+The company’s assembly lines are located in China and abroad, where Kingstar supplies kits.
 Technical modification of vehicles is allowed at customers’ request.

 Jiangnan